pyglet.text.caret

 If there is a text selection the style is modified immediately.
 Otherwise, the next text that is entered before the position is modified will take on the given style.

-PERIOD = 0.5
+PERIOD: float = 0.5

 Blink period, in seconds.

-SCROLL_INCREMENT = 16
+SCROLL_INCREMENT: int = 16

 Pixels to scroll viewport per mouse scroll wheel movement.
 Defaults to 12pt at 96dpi.

-An RGBA tuple of the current caret color
+An RGBA tuple of the current caret color.

 When blinking off, the alpha channel will be set to 0.
 The default caret color when visible is (0, 0, 0, 255) (opaque black).